-Looks like Karsten Obarski took inspiration from Chris Hülsbeck, contributing a nicer interface around the tracker format, along with a fourth channel7Thanks to Paula, the Amiga sound chip, which was more advanced than the C64’s SID chip, right?
+Looks like Karsten Obarski took inspiration from Chris Hülsbeck, contributing a nicer interface around the tracker format and most importantly sample playback, along with a fourth channel10Thanks to Paula, the Amiga sound chip, which was more advanced in that matter than the C64’s SID chip., right?

 Ergo, that would make Chris Hülsbeck the real father of music trackers?

 It’s not quite that simple.
 Turns out, Hülsbeck got inspiration somewhere too — of course.

 But before we dive into Chris Hülsbeck’s own inspirations for Soundmonitor, let’s try to understand another aspect of Karsten Obarski’s legend: after releasing such an important piece of software, why did he disappear all of a sudden, vanishing without a trace?
 Let’s answer the title of this article.